 When Love Isn’t Safe: Letting Go Without Losing Yourself

-She wasn’t talking about something dramatic or explosive.
-She was describing the slow unraveling of a relationship that looked good on the surface, but underneath, left her feeling unsure, anxious, and unseen.
+She wasn’t talking about a dramatic, explosive ending.
+She was describing the slow unraveling of a relationship that looked good on the surface but left her feeling anxious, unseen, and unsure of herself.

 It’s a hard truth to sit with: someone can care about you and still not know how to care for you.